CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

     <validation step="a6405ea6-b97d-4e45-8cf8-c8997009392d" />

-#### Task summary

-In this task, you registered your Hyper-V host with the Azure Migrate Server Migration service.
+    You successfully registered your Hyper-V host with the Azure Migrate Server Migration service, enabling discovery and replication of on-premises virtual machines to Azure.

-### Task 3: Enable Replication from Hyper-V to Azure Migrate
+## Task 3: Enable Replication from Hyper-V to Azure Migrate

 In this task, you will configure and enable the replication of your on-premises virtual machines from Hyper-V to the Azure Migrate Server Migration service.